ryedin/site/_deployment/rolling-updates.md

 order: 400
 ---

-When a Release is promoted for an application it will be gracefully rolled into production using the following workflow for each process type on your application:
+When a Release is promoted for an application it will be gracefully rolled into production using the following steps for each process type on your application:

 #### Starting a new process